alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

 There exist numerous third-party software-as-a-service APIs or self-installed web application software which are used by brands for providing a store finder or stock finder page on brand websites.
 All The Places implements a "storefinder" as a generic pattern, allowing a spider for each brand to inherit this generic pattern without having to individually duplicate complex crawler code.

-Alltheplaces has a number of key storefinders which gather together common functionality.

-Going one step further, many of these store finders build in the capabilities to automatically detect the presence of a common storefinder from either:
+Going one step further, many of these store finders build in the capabilities to automatically detect the presence of a common software deployment from either:

 - Request patterns made to API endpoints or
 - Responses that contain xpath or JS Objects indicating the presence of a store locator.

-To automatically attempt to detect a storefinder, pass in a start URL - either the top level domain, or the specific store page.
+To automatically attempt to detection, pass in a start URL - either the top level domain, or the specific store page.
-Hint: You may wish to use the `pipenv run scrapy links http://example.com/` command to automatically look for probable storefinder pages if you are reviewing a number of top level domains.
+Hint: You may wish to use the `pipenv run scrapy links http://example.com/` command to automatically look for probable store location pages if you are reviewing a number of top level domains.

 Example:
 ```